How does a team win? The business or episode they create achieves great results for their superhero or cause.

 I find it very hard to believe that I could have all my expenses paid for, earn money and raise funds for a disabled family member while on a tropical adventure; how is this possible?

 Not every competitor or team will be successful!
-This is a business competition that involves sports, recreation, professional skills, technical ability, actors and entrepreneurial skills.
+This is an entrepreneur (business) competition that involves sports, recreation, professional skills, technical ability, actors and entrepreneurial skills to support a person with a disability.
+This is a formidable task, only the best will succeed.
 Some competitors and teams may earn nothing or be in debt and some could be paid the same as pro athletes, actors or successful entrepreneurs.

 Each of the 30 teams have at least two revenue streams and a lot of tax deductions for their normal income.
 The small business they create for their hero such as landscaping, dog walking, a coffee shop or something else and their second revenue stream; a share in the broadcast revenue of this streaming series.